dcunited001/shoulda-matchers-pundit/README.md

 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+5. Create new Pull

+## Changelog

+#### 0.0.2

+* Added ForbidMatcher.
+May add ForbiddenToMatcher later on.
+* Match multiple actions with a single permit/forbid statement

+#### 0.0.1

+* Added PermitMatcher & PermittedToMatcher.